Arya Stark: Popularity and cultural impact

-The 2017 international hit "Look What You Made Me Do" by American singer-songwriter Taylor Swift was partially inspired by Williams's Arya, with the line "I've got a list of names and yours is in red, underlined" inspired by her kill list, and Canadian rapper Drake thanked Arya Stark for killing the Night King during his acceptance speech at the 2019 Billboard Music Awards.
-Williams was also one of ten actors from Game of Thrones featured in character in a collection of Royal Mail first class postage stamps.
-The set which celebrates British contributions towards the show was released to the UK Post Office in January 2018.
+The 2017 international hit "Look What You Made Me Do" by American singer-songwriter Taylor Swift was partially inspired by Williams's Arya, with the line "I've got a list of names and yours is in red, underlined" inspired by her kill list; Canadian rapper Drake thanked Arya Stark for killing the Night King during his acceptance speech at the 2019 Billboard Music Awards.
+Williams was also one of ten actors from Game of Thrones featured in character in a collection of Royal Mail first-class postage stamps.
+The set, which celebrates British contributions to the show, was released by the UK Post Office in January 2018.

 Arya Stark appears as a playable character in the 2024 platform fighting game MultiVersus, with Maisie Williams vocally reprising her role.